dryang21/Image-Pixel-level-Preprocessing/README.md

     [0, 255] to a torch.FloatTensor of shape (C x H x W) in the range [0.0, 1.0] if the PIL Image belongs to one of the modes (L, LA, P, I, F, RGB, YCbCr, RGBA, CMYK, 1) or if the numpy.ndarray has dtype = np.uint8

+use resize,crop or other pytorch based transforms, PIL image could use them directly and then convert to Tensor,while ndarray need to do Totensor()  before transformation.
+But none of them need to do transpose(2,0,1) I think.